Rock 'n' Roll History for

 January 4

 Sammy Johns, most often remembered for his 1975, Billboard #5 hit, "Chevy Van", passed away at the age of 66.
-The song sold about three million copies and is credited by automotive executives for an increase in van sales the following year.
+The song sold about three million copies and was credited by automotive executives for an increase in van sales the following year.

 2015 - ClassicBands.com